Norfolk Spaniel

-The Norfolk Spaniel or Shropshire Spaniel is an extinct breed of dog since the early 20th century.
+The Norfolk Spaniel or Shropshire Spaniel is a breed of dog which has been extinct since the early 20th century.
 It was originally thought to have originated from the work of one of the Dukes of Norfolk, but this theory was disproven after being in doubt during the later part of the 19th century.
-The term was used to designate springer type spaniels that were neither Sussex nor Clumber Spaniels, and attempts were made to use it to specify a breed that would later become known as the English Springer Spaniel.
+The term was also used to designate springer type spaniels that were neither Sussex nor Clumber Spaniels, and attempts were made to use it to specify a breed that would later become known as the English Springer Spaniel.

 With a liver-and-white or black-and-white coat, the Norfolk Spaniel was described as being a large cocker spaniel.
 The Spaniel Club set out a breed standard for Norfolk Spaniels, but specimens of the breed varied greatly across England.
 Members of the breed were difficult to train, but formed a strong attachment with their owners and were useful for hunting both on land and in water.
 The breed ceased to exist after 1903, when it was rolled into the new English Springer Spaniel breed created by The Kennel Club to contain all spaniels of this type.